Find out what happens when you have a debt canceled or forgiven, and what it means for your taxes.

-If your debt is outstanding and seemingly insurmountable, you may be able to contact your lender(s) and request a lower payment or even a cancelation of that debt.
-These options may seem appealing in the short term but generally increase your taxes.
+If your debt is outstanding and seemingly insurmountable, you may be able to request a lower payment or even a cancelation of that debt from your lender(s).
+These options may seem appealing in the short term but generally may increase your taxes.

 Is debt forgiveness taxable?

-Tax debt forgiveness affects every tax situation differently, depending on taxpayers’ individual or familial circumstances.
+Tax debt forgiveness affects every tax situation differently depending on a taxpayer’s individual or familial circumstances.
 For example, if you borrow money and your debt is forgiven by the lender, you generally need to include the canceled portion of the debt in your income.

 Lenders are also required to report the amount of debt canceled using Form 1099-C, Cancellation of Debt.
 However, there are several exceptions, like insolvency or bankruptcy, to reduce or eliminate the taxable portion of the canceled debt.

-If you’d like to know more about how debt cancelation might affect your taxes, check out the IRS’ Publication 4681, Canceled Debts, Foreclosures, Repossession, and Abandonment.
+To learn more about how debt cancelation might affect your taxes, check out IRS Publication 4681, Canceled Debts, Foreclosures, Repossession, and Abandonment.

 Why Jackson Hewitt®?